shellscape/webpack-plugin-serve/recipes/four0four.md

 A middleware that handles requests that result in a 404 status

 ### Meat and Potatoes
 It requires a function that receives the `Koa` context!
-This function is executed everytime the server receives a `404` error!
+This function is executed every time the server receives a `404` error.

-With this middleware you can for example render a custom 404 page!
+With this middleware you can for example render a custom 404 page.

 ```js
 const { WebpackPluginServe: Serve } = require('webpack-plugin-serve');